-HCV RNA is a matter of active viral replication, but low-level results should be interpreted with eaution as they may have various causes including intermittent viraemia, as y variability and antiviral treatment response.
+HCV RNA is a marker of active viral replication, but low-level results should be interpreted with caution as they may have various causes including intermittent viraemia, assay variability and antiviral treatment response.
 Laboratories should provide detailed quantification for more informed clinical interpretation.
 When low-level positivity is observed, careful evaluation is required with further testing or clinical correlation as appropriate.